BEST Africa Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Africa - Cruise Critic

-Popular Africa cruises often sail to Dubai, Muscat, Mombasa and Zanzibar during their cruise itinerary.
-Africa cruises could leave from Dubai.
-Most commonly, Africa cruises sail for 15+ Days days.
+Popular Africa cruises often sail to Cape Town, Agadir, Walvis Bay, Port Elizabeth and Richards Bay during their cruise itinerary.
+Africa cruises could leave from Cape Town and Doha.
+Most commonly, Africa cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.